-The Program on Negotiation (PON) is an interdisciplinary research center dedicated to developing the theory and practice of negotiation and dispute resolution in a range of public and private settings.
+The Program on Negotiation (PON) is a consortium program of Harvard University, Massachusetts Institute of Technology, and Tufts University and serves as an interdisciplinary research center dedicated to developing the theory and practice of negotiation and dispute resolution in a range of public and private settings.
 PON’s mission includes nurturing the next generation of negotiation teachers and scholars, helping students become more effective negotiators, and providing a forum for the discussion of ideas.

 Founded in 1983 and based at Harvard Law School, PON is a consortium program of Harvard University, Massachusetts Institute of Technology, and Tufts University, with scholars and students from numerous fields of study, including law, business, government, psychology, economics, anthropology, the arts, and education.
 PON activities include conferences, seminars, research projects, publications, a film series, and an annual event honoring a Great Negotiator for singular achievements as a skilled negotiator in complex situations.
 Each year over a thousand students take PON negotiation courses, and instructors throughout the world depend on PON materials to teach their courses.

 Insight.
 Expert Analysis.
 Tips.
 Research.
 Advice.

 All brought to you from the blog at the Program on Negotiation at Harvard Law School.
 The blog examines past and current negotiations from many fields including business, government, education and law.
 Read the blog daily and you will learn how to improve your skills at the negotiating table.